hmrc/crypto/README.md

   It is a replacement to `SecreGCMCipher` that was previously included in many clients; and to simplify migration, it represents the encrypted data with `EncryptedValue` rather than `Crypted`.

+  Note, if you are migrating from `SecureGCMCipher`, you will provide the key (and any previous keys) to the construction of `CryptoGcmAd` and not to each call to `encrypt`/`decrypt`.
+You will also need to provide your own `Format[EncryptedValue]` to store in mongo.

   Create by either instantiating `CryptoGcmAd` with the secret keys, or `CryptoGcmAdFromConfig` to look up the keys from config.
 These both take previous keys for decryption to support key rotation.

 See [java docs](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html) for more details.